CityOfNewYork/nyco-wp-boilerplate/README.md

     alias dcwp="docker-compose exec wordpress /bin/wp"

 ... so you don't have to type out the entire command.
-There a lot of things you can do with the CLI such as replacing strings in a the WordPress database...
+There a lot of things you can do with the CLI such as import a database...

+    dcwp db import database.sql

+.. replace strings in a the database...

     dcwp search-replace 'https://production.com' 'http://localhost:8080'

-... or add an administrative user.
+... and add a local administrative user:

     dcwp user create username username@domain.com --role=administrator --user_pass=wp